EthanSmallwood/First-Java-Game/README.md

 # First-Java-Game
 This game is a concept idea.

-This was my frist time using inheritence and polymorphism.
+This was my first-time using inheritance and polymorphism.
+As well as one of the first projects I have done.